 It goes without saying that you can reduce what you do by taking it away altogether!

 You can look at this in a variety of ways: –

 - Decluttering eliminates the need to clean and maintain as much stuff – so decluttering can be your elimination

 - Saying no can eliminate things because you may be doing too much with your time that’s unnecessary

 - Stop doing chore that actually don’t need doing at all (for example – you could eliminate the need to cook one night by batch cooking and using the freezer to store great food for when you need it)

 What can you actually completely get rid of?

-I just wanted to show you that there are plenty of ways to look at what you do at home with a different perspective – so that you can stop doing chores at least partly.
+there are plenty of ways to look at what you do at home with a different perspective – so that you can stop doing chores at least partly.

 You don’t want to do things out of habit, or because you’ve always done them so everyone expects that of you.
 Things change, life changes, and you can change along with them so that you have time to do what you want as well (or just time to breath!).

 So – next time you are busy and can’t do it all – I D.A.R.E you to give some of these suggestions a try – it may make all the difference in the world!